shanyuhai123/vuepress-plugin-auto-sidebar/packages/vuepress-docs-gh-pages/docs/README.md

 If you just write a simple page, just use the native [sidebar](https://vuepress.vuejs.org/theme/default-theme-config.html#sidebar) will be enough.
 But if you want to use vuepress to record a lot of things, such as: [飞跃高山与大洋的鱼的笔记](https://docs.shanyuhai.top/), then you can try the plugin.

+> Due to my poor English, when you confused about the documentation, you can create an [issue](https://github.com/shanyuhai123/vuepress-plugin-auto-sidebar/issues).

 ## Install